harness/developer-hub/docs/chaos-engineering/chaos-faults/byoc/byoc.md

 <!-- Need above heading in markdown ### for it to populate right navigation bar and generate links -->

-BYOC injector provided a way to execute custom chaos fault.
+BYOC injector provides a way to execute custom chaos faults.

 <!-- <Accordion color='green'/> has same usage as details but green in color -->

 <Accordion color="green">
 <summary>Use cases </summary>
-- Validate the resilience of an application by introducing custom faults in critical service dependencies and observing the impact on overall system functionality.
+- Validates the resilience of an application by introducing custom faults in critical service dependencies and observing the impact on overall system functionality.
-- Inject custom faults to simulate disaster scenarios, ensuring that the application's disaster recovery procedures are effective and efficient.
+- Injects custom faults to simulate disaster scenarios, ensuring that the application's disaster recovery procedures are effective and efficient.
-- Implement custom faults to verify that the system meets compliance and regulatory requirements under adverse conditions, such as data corruption or service outages.
+- Implements custom faults to verify that the system meets compliance and regulatory requirements under adverse conditions, such as data corruption or service outages.
 </Accordion>

 </FaultDetailsCard>